1uiscalderon/evertec_process/README.md

 Lastly there is a search field to introduce a valid Order id, if it is a valid id, it will redirect the user to the order details, otherwise will show error.

-## Bugs

-Currently this app is not redirecting to placetopay to validate the payment.